 Where does your inspiration come from; your impulse to make art?
 Do you have a source for your ideas?

 My inspiration comes from the uneasiness that I feel; the restlessness.
 My work is therapeutic.
 It allows me to synthesize a great funnel of disquiet that I translate into images.
 I try, as much as possible, to simplify my concepts with vibrant colors and soft shapes.
 I enjoy working with simple shapes and geometry to emphasize the conceptual value of images.
 I don’t use a lot of ornamentation.

 How would you describe the process of creating art?

 I’d define the creative process as a roller coaster.
 First, it springs forth in a natural, enthusiastic way with passion and joy.
 Then comes the obsession, hysteria, frenzy, chaos, and finally, calm.
 I’ve learned over time to keep my perspective through this process.

-I have several favorite artists.
-Artists that stand out in the 20th century; I’d say one of my favorites is René Magritte.
+I have several favorite illustrators.
+Illustrator that stand out in the 20th century; I’d say one of my favorites is René Magritte.
 Surrealism, in painting and literature, have been, by far, my greatest influence.

 What I like about Magritte’s work is the conceptual aspect that transcends the limits of what’s real; creating fantastic compositions with just a few elements.